| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 results.
 I hope to soon see a high-level function written, perhaps

-called arnoldi, that calls iram but trades off some of its
+but trades off some of its

 flexibility in exchange for a simplified and less error-prone